 4. You can also approach the local police department in your territory and explain your case to them.

-Keeping a constant track and activities of your banking is the first and foremost step everyone must try to adopt.
+Keeping a constant track of activities in your banking is the first and foremost step everyone must try to adopt.
 This can prevent or mitigate the chances of deceits on the account.

 Things to Keep in Mind to Avoid Bank Scams

-It is not certainly possible to wipe away the bank scams and root them off completely.
-But you can always take several steps to prevent from getting trapped in such acts.
+It is impossible to wipe away the bank scams and root them out completely.
+But you can always take several steps to prevent getting trapped in such acts.
 Here are a few things you must keep in mind:

 1. Always try to hand over such sensitive information only to trustworthy sources.

-2. Keeping a bank account number private isn’t practically possible but you can always open a separate account to receive transactions.
+2. What to do if someone has your bank account number?
+Keeping a bank account number private isn’t practically possible, but you can always open a separate account to receive transactions.

 3. Try limiting the use of paper checks since they contain critical information about your bank account.

-4. Try to use your best judgment and do not fall into anything that does not seem legit in the first place.
+4. Try to use your best judgment and avoid falling into anything that does not seem legit in the first place.

-5. If you are using online banking, the smartest choice would be setting up two-factor authentication to guard your information,
+5. If you are using online banking, the wisest choice would be setting up two-factor authentication to guard your information,

-6. Pay heed to scam calls you receive and try to break them down whether it’s even from the official source or not.
+6. Pay heed to scam calls you receive and try to break them down, whether from the official source.

-7. It would be best to use the prepaid card or money transfer app rather than giving out your baking information.
+7. Using the prepaid card or money transfer app would be best rather than giving out your baking information.

 8. Set up alerts and notifications on your banking app and website so you are always cautioned if anything suspicious happens.

-9. Any calls that claim you winning a prize must be ignored and never pay them anything in exchange.
+9. Any calls that claim you are winning a prize must be ignored, and never pay them anything in exchange.

 10. Try to avoid cashing a check for anyone that you don’t trust.